 Bio

 Hi, I am Brad.
-I am curretly an Assistant Professor in the College of Business at Kutztown University of Pennsylvania.
-My main area of instruction & research is in Data Analytics, as well as teaching my very popular Sport Analytics (SPT 313) course.
+I am currently an Assistant Professor in the College of Business at Kutztown University of Pennsylvania.
+My main area of instruction & research is in Sport Data Analytics, as well as teaching my very popular Sport Analytics (SPT 313) course.
+I am also the author of Introduction to NFL Analytics with R which was published with CRC Press in December of 2023.

 As well, my work in sport analytics, specifically the NFL, has been featured on numerous media outlets, including the USA Today and Sports Illustrated.